berkeley-scf/berkeley-scf.github.io/access/vscode-remote-ssh.md

 To connect to the SCF using VS Code,  you'll need to have installed the [Remote Development extension pack](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack) (which includes the [Remote SSH extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh)) for your local VS Code.
-Then to connect to the SCF, click on the green Remote "Quick Access" status bar button labelled `><` in the lower left corner:
+Then to connect to the SCF, click on the Remote "Quick Access" status bar button labelled `><` in the lower left corner:

 ```{image} ../images/vscode.png